Ejiro Kuale

-Ejiro "E. J." Megetaveh Kuale [kuh-WAL-ee] (born June 22, 1983) is a former professional American and Canadian football linebacker.
+Ejiro "E. J." Megetaveh Kuale [kuh-WAL-ee] (born June 22, 1983) is an American former professional football linebacker.
 He was signed by the New Orleans Saints as an undrafted free agent in 2006.
 He played college football for the LSU Tigers.

 Kuale was also a member of the Kansas City Chiefs, Calgary Stampeders, Toronto Argonauts, Montreal Alouettes, Saskatchewan Roughriders and Winnipeg Blue Bombers.

-Early years
+Early life

 Kuale was born in Daytona Beach, Florida.
 During his high school career he was a First-team selection to the 5A all-state team, all-Southeast, and helped lead Mainland High School in Daytona Beach to a District 4-5A title.
 As a senior, he had 120 tackles, 9.5 sacks, seven quarterback hurries and seven forced fumbles.

 College career

 Georgia Tech

 As a freshman in 2001 with Georgia Tech, Kuale played mainly on special teams.
 He was credited with special teams tackles against Clemson, Maryland and NC State.
 After the season Kuale decided to transfer to Dodge City Community College and sat out the 2002 season.